avinetworks/avi-helm-charts/docs/AMKO/crds/gdp.md

     - cluster: cluster2
       weight: 2
 ```
-1. `namespace`: an important piece here, as a GDP object created in `avi-system` namespace is recognised and all other GDP objects created in other namespaces are ignored.
+1. `namespace`: namespace of this object must be `avi-system`.
-2. `matchRules`: List of selection policy rules.
-If a user wants to select certain objects in a namespace (mentioned in `namespace`), they have to add those rules here.
-A typical `matchRule` looks like:
+2. `matchRules`: This allows users to select objects using either application labels (configured as labels on Ingress/Route objects) or via namespace labels (configured as labels on the namespace objects). `matchRules` are defined as:
 ```yaml
 matchRules:
     appSelector:                       // application selection criteria